bryanthowell-tableau/tableau_tools/README.md

     dses = tab_file.tableau_document.datasources  #type: list[TableauDatasource]
     for ds in dses:
         ds.columns.translate_captions(english_dict)
-    new_eng_filename = tab_file.save_new_file(u'English Version')
+    new_eng_filename = tab_file.save_new_file('English Version')
     # Reload template again
     tab_file = TableauFile('template_file.tds')
     dses = tab_file.tableau_document.datasources  #type: list[TableauDatasource]
     for ds in dses:
         ds.columns.translate_captions(german_dict)
-    new_ger_filename = tab_file.save_new_file(u'German Version')
+    new_ger_filename = tab_file.save_new_file('German Version')

 ### 2.6 TableauConnection Class
-In a u'9' version `TableauDatasource`, there is only `connections[0]` because there was only one connection.
-A u'10' version can have any number of federated connections in this array.
+In a '9' version `TableauDatasource`, there is only `connections[0]` because there was only one connection.
+A '10' version can have any number of federated connections in this array.
 If you are creating connections from scratch, I highly recommend doing single connections.
 There hasn't been any work to make sure federated connections work correctly with modifications.

 The TableauConnection class represents the connection to the datasource, whether it is a database, a text file.
 It should be created automatically for you through the `TableauDatasource` object.